jordanmpalmer/Ubuntu-Setup-Tool/README.md

 - **For Zsh**: Restart your terminal or run `zsh` to activate the new shell after installation.

 ## Install Options
-The Linux Setup Tool offers several installation options:
+The Ubuntu Setup Tool offers several installation options:

 - **Full installation** of packages with **[LazyVim](https://github.com/LazyVim/LazyVim)**
 - **Full installation** of packages with **[JordanVim](https://github.com/jordanmpalmer/JordanVim)**